 Though not much fun at the time, I now realize these lessons were a blessing in disguise.
 Learning what not to do shaped my approach to creating effective organizing systems for both my clients and myself.

-Inattentive ADHD and Clutter
+Inattentive ADHD and a Cluttered Bedroom

 Since I was an easy-going child, Mom and I usually got along pretty well.
 Sure my grades were always a problem, but that wasn’t our biggest issue.
 The major battleground between Mom and me was the enormous mess in my bedroom.